alexandroid000/imu/README.md

 Warning, there are different versions of this board out there so stick with this datasheet.

+I use [this makefile] (https://github.com/sudar/Arduino-Makefile) for to compile and upload Arduino programs, instead of the IDE, but that is personal preference.

 ### SD Card

 Next we'll need to set up our microcontroller to read and write from an SD card.